Gudamalani: History

-Before independence, Gudamalani was ruled by Rathore Kings who claimed descent from Jaitmal, son of Rao Salkhaji and brother of Saint Mallinathji Mahecha.
-The titular head was called Rana and part of this kingdom was in modern-day Pakistan.
-Until the death of the last Rana ruler of Gudamalani, the heads of all the villages in both India and Pakistan come to pay annual homage to the kings and their ancestors.
-Rana Bhawani Singh and Rana Kuldeep Singh are present Rana of Guda.
+Before independence, Gudamalani was ruled by Vaghela Kings who claimed descent from Jaitmal, son of Rao Salkhaji and brother of Saint Mallinathji Mahecha.
+The titular head was called Rana and part of this Kingdom was in modern-day Pakistan.
+Until the death of the last Rana ruler of Gudamalani, the heads of all the villages in both India and Pakistan come to pay annual homage to the Kings and their ancestors.
+Rana Bhawani Singh and Rana Kuldeep Singh are the present Rana of Guda.

-People of this area have special faith in the god aalam ji (aalam is derived from Persian-Mughal languages, aalam ji is believed to be the reincarnation of Saint Ramapeer.
+People of this area have special faith in the god Aalam Ji ("Aalam" is derived from Persian-Mughal languages).
+Aalam Ji is believed to be the reincarnation of Saint Ramapeer.
 During the rule, the total number of revenue villages were 112.
-The jagir of Gurha was considered to be bigger than that of Sirohi according to the land area.
+The Jagir of Gurha was considered to be bigger than that of Sirohi, according to the land area.

 Demographics

-The population of Gudamalani according to the census 2001 is 4,540.
-The male population is 2,418, while female population is 2,122.
+According to the Population Census 2011, the population of Gudamalani is 6336.
+Among them, 3273 are males, and 3063 are females.